SafMug/pdsnd_github/README.md

 ### Description
 Analyzing data of DVD rental and US Bikeshare in 3 cities.
-The 3 cities are New York, Chicago, Washington
+The 3 cities are New York, Chicago, Washington.

 ### Files used
 chicago.csv